Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/lists-of-errors-and-warnings/104-connection-timeout-provider.md

 1. Retry the operation

 :::tip
-If you have followed the tips mentioned above and the Seller's performance is still not optimal, you can try activating Speed, our caching solution.
+If you have followed the tips mentioned above and the Seller's performance is still not optimal, you can try activating **[Speed](https://knowledge.travelgate.com/speed-app)**, our caching solution.
 By enabling Speed, you may be able to improve the response time and overall performance of the Seller's system (learn more here).
 :::